kevinsimadjeu/Presence-detector/README.md

- #Technologies and modules used
+ #MAIN TECHNOLOGIES AND MODULES USED

-- Python 3
+ • Python 3
-- OpenCV
+ • OpenCV
-- YOLO
+ • YOLO
-- NumPy
+ • NumPy
-- Tkinter
+ • Tkinter